dargilboa/mdma/README.md

 # MDMA

-Pytorch implementation of the Marginalizable Density Model Approximator — A density estimator that provides closed-form marginal and conditional densities.
+PyTorch implementation of the Marginalizable Density Model Approximator — A density estimator that provides closed-form marginal and conditional densities.

 ## Requirements

 - **`python>=3.6`**
 - **`numpy>=1.20.2`**
 - **`pytorch>=1.0.0`**
+- **`pandas>=1.2.3`**

 Optional for visualization and plotting: `matplotlib` and `tensorboardX`

 ## Structure

-- MDMA/models.py:   Implementation of MDMA class
+- mdma/models.py:   Implementation of MDMA class
-- MDMA/fit.py:      Fitting MDMA model
+- mdma/fit.py:      Fitting MDMA model
-- MDMA/utils.py:    Various auxiliary functions
+- mdma/utils.py:    Various auxiliary functions
 - experiments:      Code for reproducing the experiments in the paper

 ## Usage